Breaking of clustering and macroscopic coherence under the lens of asymmetry measures: Entanglement asymmetry

 \section{Entanglement asymmetry}

-Having access to the details of the reduced density matrix $\rho_A$ for a subsystem of neighbouring spins $A$, we now proceed to study the nature of the transverse magnetisation correlations within $A$.
-Introducing the total transverse magnetisation within the subsystem, $Z_A = \sum_{\jj\in A}\sigma^z_\jj$, we first focus on the entanglement asymmetry of $\rho_A$ with respect to $Z_A$:
+Having access to the reduced density matrix $\rho_A$, we can now proceed to study the quantum coherence associated with the fluctuations of the transverse magnetisation $Z_A = \sum_{\jj\in A}\sigma^z_\jj$ within the subsystem.
+To do so, we first focus on the entanglement asymmetry of $\rho_A$ with respect to $Z_A$:

 This quantity is defined as the relative entropy between the state $\rho_A$ and its ``twirled'' version,

 It is expressed in terms of the projector $\Pi_z$ on the eigenspace of $Z_A$ with eigenvalue $z$.
 The twirled state $\mathcal G_{Z_A}(\rho_A)$ represents the state of $A$ after a non-selective measurement of $Z_A$: physically, this operation removes all off-diagonal elements - corresponding to coherence - between charge sectors.
 Consequently, while the fluctuations of $Z_A$ in $\rho_A$ and $\mathcal G_{Z_A}(\rho_A)$ are identical, those in the twirled state can be interpreted as solely due to classical uncertainty.